This simple 4-step cinnamon pumpkin spice muffin recipe will give you soft, moist, melt-in-your-mouth muffins with all the fall feels.

 - ½ teaspoons ground cinnamon

 - ¾ cup packed brown sugar

 - 1 teaspoon pure vanilla extract

-In a large mixing bowl, add the flour, salt, baking soda, baking powder, and spices (cinnamon, nutmeg, and ginger).
+- Preheat the oven to 350F.
+Add the flour, salt, baking soda, baking powder, and spices (cinnamon, nutmeg, and ginger) in a large mixing bowl.
 Mix and set aside.